hathibelagal-ash/WeatherApp/README.md

 Go to the project directory open it and enter WeatherApp.

-Before you run app locally you will have to create .env file and put your own API key, that you can create on https://openweathermap.org.
+Before you run app locally you will have to create .env file and put your own API key, that you can create on https://openweathermap.org. \
+In .env file create variable `REACT_APP_API_KEY = /*here goes key that you created on link above*/`

 After you setup .env file you will need to run: